dominicmorris002/redpitaya-rodeostat/README.md

    - Measure DC steps from the potentiostat faster than Rodeostat

 3. **Both Red Pitayas together**
-   - Run both Red Pitayas at the same time to measure DC Ramp and Lock-On Amplifier Response
+   - Run both Red Pitayas at the same time to measure DC Ramp and Lock-On Amplifier Response and create the saved files and HTML Plots
    - Do AC with DC bias experiments (ACCV)